beforesemicolon/cwco/docs/ContextProviderComponent.md

 TodoApp.register();
 ```

-...then set the content right in the HTML file.
+...then set the content right in the HTML file and reference the data from the class.

 ```html
 <!-- index.html-->